ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

 Container-Based Quick Start Guide
 ====================================

 This Quick Start Guide will help users build and run the "out-of-the-box" case for the Unified Forecast System (:term:`UFS`) Short-Range Weather (SRW) Application using a `Singularity <https://sylabs.io/guides/3.5/user-guide/introduction.html>`__ :term:`container`.
 The container approach provides a uniform enviroment in which to build and run the SRW App.
-Normally, the details of building and running the SRW App vary from system to system due to the many possible combinations of operating systems, compilers, :term:`MPI`’s, and package versions available.
+Normally, the details of building and running the SRW App vary from system to system due to the many possible combinations of operating systems, compilers, :term:`MPI`'s, and package versions available.
 Installation via Singularity container reduces this variability and allows for a smoother SRW App build experience.
 However, the container is not compatible with the `Rocoto workflow manager <https://github.com/christopherwharrop/rocoto/wiki/Documentation>`__, so users must run each task in the workflow manually.
 Additionally, the Singularity container can only run on a single compute node, which makes the container-based approach inadequate for large experiments.
 However, it is an excellent starting point for beginners running the "out-of-the-box" SRW App case and other small experiments.
 The :ref:`non-container approach <BuildRunSRW>` may be more appropriate for those users who desire additional customizability or more compute power, particularly if they already have experience running the SRW App.

 ..
 COMMENT: Change this!